Get the street-level state of the market from former Gartner analyst Bill O’Kane.

 Fortunately, we’ve been able to counter these negative experiences in short order, due to our ease of implementation and our business and technical implementation processes and teams.
 While this is certainly a benefit to Profisee and our clients, as a former industry analyst I personally don’t enjoy learning of unnecessary struggles and outright failures in realizing the transformational value of successful MDM programs.

 Gartner has also identified a trend toward faster time to value.
 This has long been a differentiator for Profisee.
-Our best-on-class business value consulting team and practices for data management allow us to regularly deliver well-planned initial busines value with our platform in three months or less.
+Our best-on-class business value consulting team and practices for data management allow us to regularly deliver well-planned initial business value with our platform in three months or less.

 We were cited last year as having the most implementations in this category of any MDM vendor.
 While Gartner correctly states that clients and prospects are often willing to give up overall value for the speed of delivery, we at Profisee have been able to minimize and even eliminate this trade-off at every new client since my arrival eighteen months ago.